Tailor: Generating and Perturbing Text with Semantic Controls: Data Augmentation

-While contrast set creation still requires manual labeling for robust evaluation, we show here that \sysname can be combined with (noisy) automated labeling for data augmentation.
-Specifically, for the Stanford Natural Language Inference (SNLI) task \citep{bowman2015large}, augmenting training data with perturbations created by \sysname increases model robustness to inference heuristics.
+We explore whether \sysname can be combined with noisy automated labeling for data augmentation.
+For the Stanford Natural Language Inference (SNLI) task \citep{bowman2015large}, we show that data augmentation with \sysname perturbations increases model robustness to inference heuristics.

-Following \citet{min-etal-2020-syntactic}, we create the augmentation examples by perturbing original SNLI hypotheses, such that the original hypothesis becomes the new premise, and perturbed hypothesis becomes the new hypothesis.
-We define five perturbation strategies for NLI (\sect{sec:appendix-data-augment}), all of which express different kinds of high lexical overlap, an inference heuristic on which NLI models have been shown to rely \citep{Dasgupta2018EvaluatingCI,naik-etal-2018-stress}.
-These perturbations can either preserve or alter the meaning of the original hypothesis.
-For example, our meaning-changing strategy \textit{replace core with subsequence,} replaces keyword contents of core arguments with noun chunks of other arguments (\eg \textit{The judge behind the manager saw the doctors.} $\rightarrow$ \textit{The doctors saw the manager}.)
-As in \citet{min-etal-2020-syntactic}'s setup, we map the meaning-preserving perturbations to the label \emph{entailment} and meaning-altering perturbations to \emph{neutral}.